How to spot when writing is AI: The 6 elements of robot style

 3. AI Buzzwords

-Also, student answers grew in terms of number of words and sentence length.
+Also, student answers grew in sentence length and number of words.

-With ‘delve’ near the top of the leader board, it’s also alarming how many medical papers began using the word ‘delve’ on PubMed.
+It’s also alarming how many medical papers began using the word ‘delve’ on PubMed, a clear sign that they’d been at least edited with AI.

 A count of the word “delve” in medical papers.
 ChatGPT’s first full year was 2023. (credit: Jeremy Nguyen)